yiweiluo/GWStance/README.md

 # **DeSMOG**: **De**tecting **S**tance in **M**edia **O**n **G**lobal warming

+NOTE: Not to be confused with DeSmog (https://www.desmogblog.com/).

 This repository contains code and data for the paper:
 > Luo, Y., Card, D. and Jurafsky, D. (2020).
 DeSMOG: Detecting Stance in Media On Global Warming.
 In *Findings of the Association for Computational Linguistics: EMNLP 2020*.
 ```